An Investigation of Multi-feature Extraction and Super-resolution with Fast Microphone Arrays: Microphone Array Design and Fabrication

 \section{Microphone Array Design and Fabrication}

 For this work, we built a planar sensor as a test platform for studying the capabilities of distributed MEMS microphones.
-Our sensor, shown in Fig.~\ref{fig:hardware}, comprises an array of microphones covered with an elastomer layer (PDMS), which acts to distribute strain applied at the surface to multiple underlying transducers, mimicking a finger's deformable surface.
+Our sensor, shown in Fig.~\ref{fig:hardware}, comprises an array of microphones covered with a polydimethylsiloxane (PDMS) elastomer layer, which acts to distribute strain applied at the surface to multiple underlying transducers, mimicking a finger's deformable surface.

-We designed the array such that the receptive fields are overlapping: one contact event will activate multiple signals.
+In this array, the receptive fields are overlapping: one contact event will activate multiple signals.
 We did this by adjusting the microphone placement, gel/microphone interface, gel stiffness, and gel thickness.
 Overlapping receptive fields are valuable when using this platform with high capacity machine learning models that can benefit from multiple rich signal inputs.
 That said, we limit the microphone density in order to cover a large area while leaving room for other sensors, as future designs might combine a vibratory microphone array with complementary modalities.